KarolS/units/doc/BUILD.md

 	test

-Prefix the command with a `+` to perform the action for both Scala 2.10 and 2.11.
+Prefix the command with a `+` to perform the action for both Scala 2.10, 2.11 and 2.12.

+To build `units-javatime`, use `project units-javatime` instead.